dotnet/docs-maui/docs/user-interface/layouts/custom.md

 :::image type="content" source="media/custom-layout/horizontal-wrap-layout-2-column.png" alt-text="Screenshot of the horizontal wrap layout on a Mac with two columns.":::

-The number of columns in each row depends on the photo size, the width of the page, and the number of pixels per device-independent unit:
+The number of columns in each row depends on the image size, the width of the page, and the number of pixels per device-independent unit:

 :::image type="content" source="media/custom-layout/horizontal-wrap-layout-5-column.png" alt-text="Screenshot of the horizontal wrap layout on a Mac with five columns.":::